docoess/docoess/README.md

 Currently learning about and building my own version of a video chat site.

+# When I'm not coding:

+## Dogs

+I love spending time with my dog.
+She's getting up there in years, but still has a lot of energy!

+## Gaming

+I'm an avid gamer.
+I like a lot of different types of games, but some favorite genres of mine are RPGs and Rhythm games.

 <!--
 **docoess/docoess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.